codysharma/recipeWebsite/README.md

-Questions:
+Design stuff:
-Change recipe author to name not id (and if empty, what to do) Checkusers stuff
+-Display recipe page to be pretty format